Governance Framework

 Company Secretariat

 The Company Secretariat function has been entrusted to ECS Secretaries Ltd, represented by Mrs Marie-Anne Adam and Mr Yan Béchard.
-Both are fully qualified secretaries from the Institute of Chartered Secretaries and Administrators (ICSA).
+Both are associate members of the Institute of Chartered Secretaries and Administrators (ICSA).
 As such they qualify to act as Company Secretary in accordance with qualifications required by the Companies Act 2001.

 Key Senior Governance Executives